 When is World Alzheimer’s Month?

 Started in 2012, World Alzheimer’s Month takes place every September.
-The decision to introduce a full month around dementia awareness and advocacy was made so that Alzheimer associations around the world would be able to extend their awareness programmes beyond World Alzheimer’s Day.
+The decision to introduce a full month around dementia awareness and advocacy was made so that Alzheimer and dementia associations around the world would be able to extend their awareness programmes beyond World Alzheimer’s Day.

 When is World Alzheimer’s Day?